Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/11-Test-Driven-Development/Readme.md

 - Understand the benefits of writing tests

+## TDD

+TDD is an approach to software development where we start writing tests first before writing any application code.

 ## Why do we write tests?

 We write tests to ensure that a part of our software is behaving the way we expect it to 99% of the time.